benbarraclough/BeerGoggleGames/src/content/posts/best-summer-drinking-ideas.md

 ---
 title: Best Summer Drinking Ideas
-cover: BGGBW.webp
-excerpt: >-
-  Want to get the most out of summertime?
-Try these new drinking ideas to make your summer sessions a bit different.
+excerpt: 'Want to get the most out of summertime?
+Try these new drinking ideas to make your summer sessions a bit different.'
 date: '2022-10-01'
 ---
-4. Best Summer Drinking Ideas

 ![](/images/bestsummerdrinkingideas.webp)